Adopt from the Philippines: NACC Process, Eligibility, and What to Expect

 The Child Profile: Older Children and Sibling Groups

-This is the essential piece of information about Philippine adoption: you will not be matched with an infant or a toddler under standard non-relative circumstances.
+This is the essential piece of information about Philippine adoption: the regular non-relative program emphasizes children ages 6–15 and sibling groups.
 The children available through NACC's international registry are predominantly:

 - Ages 6–15, with larger numbers in the 8–14 range